wbuntine/topic-models/HCA/scripts/README.txt

 -------

-All these scripts are offered up as useful, but they are not well supported, well documented, or well integrated.
+All these scripts are offered up as useful, but they are not well supported, not well documented, and not well integrated.
 You will also need to modify the header for your particular Perl installation.

 The main scripts come with their own man page so use the